ethereum/ethereum-org-website/design-principles.md

 👋 Hello, and welcome to the **design principles** for [ethereum.org](http://ethereum.org).
 This is part of an ongoing process to evolve and improve ethereum.org.

-You might be asking yourself - _wait, what are design principles?_ Don’t worry, they’re pretty simple!
+You might be asking yourself - _wait, what are design principles?_ Don't worry, they're pretty simple!

 **Design principles** are a set of guidelines we refer to when designing (i.e. creating, maintaining or updating) something.

 In the context of [ethereum.org](http://ethereum.org) these design principles are the foundation for what we want the website to represent and project to the world.
-They’re both aspirational **and** functional.
-It’s not just how the website _looks_, but also how it _works_ and even how it makes someone _feel._ Everything, from the colors to the page layouts to how we talk about Ethereum on the website should be informed by these principles.
+They're both aspirational **and** functional.
+It's not just how the website _looks_, but also how it _works_ and even how it makes someone _feel._ Everything, from the colors to the page layouts to how we talk about Ethereum on the website should be informed by these principles.

 **How does that work in practice?
-Let’s look at an example.** One of the principles is “Credible”, which means that we want visitors to the site to _feel_ and _know_ that the site is trustworthy - just like the wider Ethereum ecosystem.
+Let's look at an example.** One of the principles is “Credible”, which means that we want visitors to the site to _feel_ and _know_ that the site is trustworthy - just like the wider Ethereum ecosystem.
 Within that principle, we have 3 functional “sub-principles” that we believe are actionable steps we can take to make the site credible:

 - _“Fresh”_ i.e. keep the content up-to-date.
 - _“Social Proof”_ i.e. show the size, diversity and activity of the ecosystem (you know: Eth2 progress, DeFi, gaming, all the hackathons, etc.)
 - _“Consistent”_ i.e. consistency in the design of the site and the tone and accuracy of the writing.

-So when we’re making design decisions, or copywriting decisions, we can then reference the “Credible” principle and ask:
+So when we're making design decisions, or copywriting decisions, we can then reference the “Credible” principle and ask:

 - _“Does the site reflect current information?”_
-- _“How and where are we showing the ecosystem’s size and activity?”_
+- _“How and where are we showing the ecosystem's size and activity?”_
-- _“Are the new proposed contributions by a community member that I’m reviewing consistent with the current design and writing on the site?”_
+- _“Are the new proposed contributions by a community member that I'm reviewing consistent with the current design and writing on the site?”_

 ## 🤔 How can you help?